Problem Solving and UX Thinking.

-When this client first approached us, their onboarding was long, rigid, and non-interactive.
+When Planda an intelligence platform that maps customer patterns with money approached us, their onboarding was long, rigid, and non-interactive.
 It was split into three stages, offered no way to pause or skip, and lacked clear motivation for users to complete it.

 Our goal was to turn onboarding from a blocker into a flexible, engaging experience—without sacrificing the client’s goal of collecting important user data.